 Lothric’s first scholar imparted Soul Stream at the “beginning” of both the kingdom and its Grand Archives, presumably to subsequent wise men.
 We do collect the spell text off the corpse of one wax-headed scholar apparently killed mid-reading in his chair — albeit, he and those like him humorously snore like mimics until looted.
-One of the aspects to the Soul of Cinder is likewise a sorcerer who can cast Soul Stream along with sorceries of the Crystal Sages, who instructed the scholars.
+One of the aspects to the Soul of Cinder is likewise a sorcerer who can cast Soul Stream along with sorceries of the Crystal Sages, the scholars’ more recent instructors.
 However, this pillar of reason had been expected to meet a high standard of piety, enforced by the sword, out of fear that it would fall into heresy in the pursuit of knowledge.
 It would certainly not take kindly to their first scholar teaching the original “Soul Torrent” to the rest.
-Therefore, the spell had to be stripped of its pursuing qualities and taught as just an ordinary if powerful sorcery.
+Therefore, the spell had to be stripped of its pursuing qualities and taught as just an ordinary, if powerful, sorcery.
 This implicit self-censorship also means that the first scholar must have been fully aware of the true nature of what he was teaching.
 And that begs the question, where did the scholar learn this art?
 Who was this wise man before he became Lothric’s wise man?

 Sorcery that the first wise man is considered to have imparted at the beginning of Lothric and the Great Archives.